RobotWebTools/rosbridge_suite/README_test_new_capabilities.txt

-there is script that allows to start a service provider connected via rosbridge and another one that calls this service, waits for the response and prints the received data to the console.
+there is a script that allows to start a service provider connected via rosbridge and another one that calls this service, waits for the response and prints the received data to the console.